BY-LAWS OF THE MORNINGVIEW BAPTIST CHURCH

 F. Other Church Officers

 1. Trustees: The church shall elect Trustees (According to Article 5, section A) on a staggered basis for a term of three years–one trustee being elected each year.
 A Trustee shall not be eligible for re-election for one year following the completion of a full three-year term.
 The Trustees shall promptly execute all deeds, mortgages, or other conveyances, which are properly voted and/or ordered by the church.
-At least once every three years, the Trustees shall nominate to the Deacons for approval an audit committee for the purpose of determining the level of assurance and services needed, procuring an independent CPA firm to perform the engagement, being responsible to follow up on all report findings and recommendations, and reporting to the church the results in summary form as deemed necessary.
+At least once every five years, the Trustees shall nominate to the Deacons for approval an audit committee for the purpose of determining the level of assurance and services needed, procuring an independent CPA firm to perform the engagement, being responsible to follow up on all report findings and recommendations, and reporting to the church the results in summary form as deemed necessary.
 The Trustees shall be informed of the results by the audit committee prior to the church meeting and be responsible to monitor the progress of any services procured.
-The church must budget for this expenditure every 3 years.
+The church must budget for this expenditure every five years.
 Additionally, the Trustees shall determine annually that the church is adequately insured against all reasonable insurable losses and shall report their findings to the Deacons.

 2. Treasurer: The Treasurer shall be elected for a period of one year (According to Article 5, section A).
 The Treasurer must currently be or must have been a Pastor or Deacon at Morningview.
 The Treasurer is responsible for overseeing the receipts and disbursements, as well as the safekeeping, of all church financial resources.
 The Treasurer shall insure that adequate records are maintained and that monthly and annual financial reports are available to the church.
 The Treasurer shall serve along side the Budget Director to oversee expenditures and to provide input in the development of the annual church budget.